-The compensation committee engaged FTI Consulting Inc. ("FTI") as its independent compensation consultant with respect to calendar year 2019 to assist the compensation committee in developing and evaluating the framework and making recommendations for issuing long-term equity-based awards to our named executive officers and other personnel of our Manager.
-At the time of FTI's engagement, the compensation committee reviewed FTI's independence and determined that FTI's work for the compensation committee did not raise any conflict of interest pursuant to the SEC and NYSE rules.
-FTI met with the compensation committee on several occasions in 2019 to discuss guiding principles, industry pay practices, compensation strategy and other compensation considerations.
+The compensation committee engaged FPL as its independent compensation consultant to assist the compensation committee in developing and evaluating the framework for issuing longterm equity-based awards to our named executive officers and other personnel of our Manager.
+At the time of FPL's engagement, the compensation committee reviewed FPL's independence and determined that FPL's work for the compensation committee did not raise any conflict of interest pursuant to the SEC and NYSE rules.
+FPL met with the compensation committee on several occasions in 2021 to discuss guiding principles, industry pay practices, compensation strategy and other compensation considerations.

-2019 Equity Grants
+2021 Equity Grants

-In 2019, we granted 47,000, 8,000 and 25,300 restricted shares of common stock under our Equity Incentive Plan to Messrs.
-Henderson, Feingold and Mr. Yoon, respectively.
-The restricted shares of common stock are scheduled to vest ratably on an annual basis over a three-year period, beginning on April 1, 2020, generally subject to the named executive officer's continued service through the applicable vesting date.
-In determining each of these equity-based awards for 2019, the compensation committee did not apply any fixed metrics.
+In December 2021, we granted 52,500, 13,500 and 30,000 RSUs under our Equity Incentive Plan to Messrs.
+Donohoe, Feingold and Yoon, respectively.
+The RSUs issued in December 2021 are scheduled to vest ratably on an annual basis over a three-year period, beginning on January 1, 2023, generally subject to the named executive officer's continued service through the applicable vesting date.
+In determining each of these equity-based awards for 2021, the compensation committee did not apply any fixed metrics.
 Rather, the compensation committee took into consideration a range of factors, including financial performance such as the performance of our common stock and our return on equity, as well as operational performance such as our investment activity, management of our financing facilities, our operations, policies and practices, as well as the performance of each of our named executive officers.